Alfresco/alfresco-tas-utility/README.md

 │   │   │               │   ├──(...)
 │   │   │               ├── exception # custom exception
 │   │   │               │   (...)
+│   │   │               ├── extention # utilities that will handle testing of Extention Points
+│   │   │               │   ├── ExtensionPointTestSuite.java
+│   │   │               │   ├── ExtentionPointTestUtility.java
 │   │   │               ├── model #modeling generic objects that will be reused in test │   │   │               │   ├── FileModel.java
 │   │   │               │   ├── FileType.java